Photos: Noro Knap

-The cries of crows, the croaking of frogs, the songs of whales are languages loaded with meaning.
+The natural sounds are disappearing, the buzzing of insects, the songs of birds are becoming rarer each spring.
+In recent years, the sounds made by animals have been the subject of intense scientific research.
+The cries of crows, the buzzing of bees, the croaking of frogs, the songs of whales are languages loaded with meaning.
 What do these sounds do to our bodies?
-Jana explores them with an artistic gaze: by entering into the materiality of sound, by perceiving the flesh behind a sudden cry or a meditative croaking, the sounds become a generator of movement qualities and forms.
-Sensitive bodies, crossed by the sound vibration, obsessed, let themselves be carried away and carry away into a weird universe which disturbs the gaze.
-They can be seen as human or non-human, as animals, as machines or something in between.
+Choreographer Jana Terekova explores them with an artistic gaze: by entering into the materiality of sound, by perceiving the flesh behind a sudden cry or a meditative croaking, the sounds become a generator of movement qualities and forms.
+The sensitive bodies, crossed by the sound vibration, obsessed, let themselves be carried away and carry away into a strange universe which disturbs the gaze.
+They can be seen as humans or non-humans, as animals, as machines or something in between.

-Dance and creation: Edita Antalová, Jana Tereková, Lukáš Zahy / Daniel Raček
+Dance and creation: Edita Antalová, Daniel Raček / Lukáš Zahy, Jana Tereková

 Music: Stroon, Joseph Champagnon

 Opening night 7th of September 2020 @ Ticho a spol.
 Theatre, Bratislava